IF A TREE FALLS ON A CAR, AND THERE’S NOBODY TO SUE, DOES IT STILL MAKE A NOISE?

 The tree was located about 16 feet from the edge of the road, on land owned by Dunlora South.
 At the time of the mishap, the road was traveled by about 25,000 vehicles per day.
-The tree, approximately 25 inches wide was “dying, dead, and/or rotten” at the time it fell, and had been in this condition for a period of “many years and exhibited visible signs of decay, which were open, visible and/or obvious.”
-According to Cline, the tree’s condition was or should have been known by Dunlora, just as it should have been aware of the hazards presented by trees being next to the public highway.
+The tree, about 25 inches wide, was “dying, dead, and/or rotten” at the time it fell.
+It had been in this condition for “many years,” the Court said, “and exhibited visible signs of decay, which were open, visible and/or obvious.”
+According to Cline, the tree’s condition was or should have been known by Dunlora, just as the company should have been aware of the hazards presented by trees being next to the public highway.
 Cline sued, but the trial court held that Virginia law did not provide for recovery of personal injury damages caused by a private tree falling on a public highway.
 Cline appealed, and the case reached the Virginia Supreme Court.

 Fancher changed a lot, the Court admitted.
 It modified Smith’s “Virginia rule” by discarding the subjective requirement of “noxious” nature, and imposing a limited duty on owners of adjoining residential lots to protect against actual or imminent injury to property caused by intruding branches and roots.
 Fancher articulated a rule allowing relief where trees encroaching onto the land of another begin to constitute a nuisance, that is, when they encroach upon the property of another such that they cause actual harm or the imminent danger of actual harm.
 Fancher thus recognized that a trial court must determine whether circumstances are sufficient to impose a duty on the owner of a tree to protect a neighbor’s land from damage caused by its intruding branches and roots.